keysmet/keysmet-doc/README.md

 Another approach is to split your program in separate chunks of blocking loops:

-To better control the program flow it is often useful to create an infinite loop, such as:

 ```lua
 -- Intro
 while not press() do